AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 subset of natural numbers - its elements cannot be

-"calculated" by numbering or by an infinite number of
+"calculated" by numbering nor by an infinite number of

 natural numbers.
 A basic example of innumerability is the set of real numbers ; its power is denoted by

-the symbol "alef-1" or c 1 - power of the continuum .
-The set of all has
+the symbol "alef-1" or c 1 - magnitude of the continuum.
+The set of all irrational

-numbers - it is these numbers that are responsible for
+has the same magnitude - it is these numbers that are responsible

 For our purposes of